vkuskova/Interaction_Order/README.md

-# Reproducibility bundle — "When Is Interaction Order Identifiable?"
+# Reproducibility bundle for paper "When Is Interaction Order Identifiable?"

 Anonymized supplementary material.
 This bundle supports two independent levels of reproduction: